 Both of these are varieties of following a standard keto diet, but with some key differences.

 Followers of cyclical keto diets (CKD) consume a very low amount of carbohydrate, but they have intermittent periods of a moderate to high carb intake.

-This could be once per week on the same day and it is otherwise known as a 'carb up'.
+This could be on the same day each week.

 As a result, cyclical ketogenic diets are most popular with bodybuilders and athletes.